karkeybipin/karkeybipin/README.md

 ### 📫 How to Reach Me
 - **Email:** karkeybipin@gmail.com

-### ⚡ Fun Fact
+### ⚡ my speciality
-- I tell dad jokes... and sometimes people laugh! 😄
+- ! 😄 I crack something funny out of blue... and people laugh

 ---